reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 If we are using Ajax with JSON requests, then it is not possible to submit the CSRF token within an HTTP request parameter.
 In this situation, we include the token within an HTTP request header.

-Libraries of CSRF protection similar to [csurf](https://github.com/expressjs/csurf) are available in other languages.
+Libraries for CSRF protection similar to [csurf](https://github.com/expressjs/csurf) are available in other languages.
 We should prefer to use a vetted library or framework instead of building our own for CSRF prevention.
-Some other examples are [CSRFGuard](https://owasp.org/www-project-csrfguard/), and [Spring Security](https://docs.spring.io/spring-security/site/docs/5.0.x/reference/html/csrf.html).
+Some other examples are [CSRFGuard](https://owasp.org/www-project-csrfguard/) and [Spring Security](https://docs.spring.io/spring-security/site/docs/5.0.x/reference/html/csrf.html).

 ## Conclusion